lucasfit01/dwa-orientation-curriculum/computer-setup/windows-computer-setup.md

 6. Enable the checkbox for "Editor: Format On Save" to automatically format your code when you save the file.
 7. Close the Settings tab.

-### Instructions to install the "Indent-rainbow" extension in VSCode
+### Instructions to set the tab default size to 2 spaces (optional)

 1. Launch the VSCode application.
+2. Press `Shift + Control + P` to open the Command Palette.
+3. Enter "Settings" in the search field that appears after the caret symbol (>)
+4. Select the option "Preferences: Open Settings (UI)" from the list of suggestions.
+5. Enter "tab size" in the search field and set "2" in the "Editor: Tab Size" setting field.

+### Instructions to install the "Indent-rainbow" extension in VSCode (Optional)

+1. Launch the VSCode application.
 2. Open the "Extensions" sidebar by pressing `Shift + Ctrl + X`.
 3. Search for the "indent-rainbow" extension, which has over 5 million installations.
 4. Click on the "Install" button to install the extension.

-### Instructions to install the "Auto close tag" extension in VSCode
+### Instructions to install the "Auto close tag" extension in VSCode (optional)

 1. Launch the VSCode application.
 2. Open the "Extensions" sidebar (press `shift + ctrl + X`).
 3. Search for the "auto close tag" extension, which should have over 10 million installations.
 4. Proceed to install the extension by clicking on the "Install" button.

-### Instructions to install the "Auto rename tag" extension in VSCode
+### Instructions to install the "Auto rename tag" extension in VSCode (optional)

 1. Launch the VSCode application.
 2. Open the "Extensions" sidebar (press `shift + ctrl + X`).